aljosephson/nfact/README.md

 <a href="https://zenodo.org/badge/latestdoi/279348981"><img src="https://zenodo.org/badge/279348981.svg" alt="DOI"> </a>

 Laste update: May 2022.
-Repo not updated, for more information please contact: aljosephson@arizona.edu.
+This repository is not updated / maintained, for more information please contact: aljosephson@arizona.edu.

 ## Index